otvam/ethz_euler_matlab/README.md

     * address: euler.ethz.ch
     * login: your NETHZ login
     * password: your NETHZ password
-* If you are an advanced user, you can replace the password with SSH keys
+* If you are an advanced user, you can replace add SSH keys for the login
 * You need to be inside the ETH network to connect (or use the VPN)

 ## Map you EULER drive as a network drive